 The correlation matrix is simply a table of correlations.
-The most common correlation coefficient is Pearson’s correlation coefficient, which compares two ratio variables.
+The most common correlation coefficient is Pearson’s correlation coefficient, which compares two interval variables or ratio variables.
 But there are many others, depending on the type of data you want to correlate.
 The following table shows some of the common choices for correlation coefficients:

 |Ordinal||Biserial||Spearman rho/Tetrachoric||Rank Biserial|

 |Nominal||Point Biserial||Rank Biserial||Phi, Goodman & Kruskal’s Lambda|